-The impact of weather-related events on inflation has received less attention (\citealt{parker2018impact}; \citealt{faccia2021feeling}; \citealt{kotz2023impact}; \citealt{ehlers2025}).
-However, the study of this linkage is of utmost importance given both climate change and climate policies to mitigate it, which could affect central banks' ability to control inflation (\citealt{batten2018climate}; \citealt{Andersson2020}; \citealt{bundesbank2022}; and \citealt{kotz2023impact}).
-First, on the supply side, global warming can lead to extreme weather-related events that can destroy crops, buildings, and infrastructure, causing a temporary shortage of goods and services and therefore higher inflation (\citealt{heinen2019price}; \citealt{dafermos2021price}; and \citealt{faccia2021feeling}).
-In addition, higher temperatures and more frequent extreme weather-related events can negatively affect productivity and dampen long-term aggregate potential growth.
-This, in turn, can reduce equilibrium real interest rates and diminish the ``room for manoeuvre for conventional monetary policy measures" (\citealt{faccia2021feeling}; \citealt{bundesbank2022}; and \citealt{cevik2023eye}).
-From the demand side, rehabilitation and reconstruction following these events can also lead to higher prices \citep{dafermos2021price}.
-Second, climate policies to mitigate global warming such as the implementation of an emissions trading scheme or taxes on high-carbon activities, may also exert upward pressure on prices (\citealt{faccia2021feeling}; \citealt{BNPParibas2022}; \citealt{bundesbank2022}).
+The impact of weather-related events on inflation has received comparatively less attention (\citealt{parker2018impact}; \citealt{faccia2021feeling}; \citealt{kotz2023impact}; \citealt{ehlers2025}).
+However, examining this linkage is of utmost importance given the dual pressures of climate change and the climate policies designed to mitigate it, both of which could affect central banks' ability to control inflation (\citealt{batten2018climate}; \citealt{Andersson2020}; \citealt{bundesbank2022}; \citealt{kotz2023impact}).
+On the one hand, global warming can lead to extreme weather-related events that may destroy crops, buildings, and infrastructure, causing a temporary shortage of goods and services and, therefore, higher inflation (\citealt{heinen2019price}; \citealt{dafermos2021price}; \citealt{faccia2021feeling}).
+In addition, higher temperatures and more frequent extreme weather-related events can negatively affect productivity and dampen long-term aggregate potential output growth.
+This, in turn, can reduce equilibrium real interest rates and diminish the ``room for manoeuvre for conventional monetary policy measures'' (\citealt{faccia2021feeling}; \citealt{bundesbank2022}; \citealt{cevik2023eye}).
+From the demand side, rehabilitation and reconstruction following such events can also lead to higher prices \citep{dafermos2021price}.
+On the other hand, climate policies aimed at mitigating global warming, such as the implementation of emissions trading schemes or taxes on high-carbon activities, may also exert upward pressure on prices (\citealt{faccia2021feeling}; \citealt{BNPParibas2022}; \citealt{bundesbank2022}).